background

 • Venture Capital (VC) ➝ The funds contributed by the venture firm are to confirm the commercial viability of the product and facilitate product development if deemed necessary.
 While most of the portfolio is expected to fail, the returns from a successful investment can offset those losses and enable the fund to achieve its target returns.

-Therefore, the investment criteria of a private equity firm and deal origination are oriented around identifying companies that can manage the debt burden, or else the underlying borrower will default on the loan obligations (and become insolvent).
+Therefore, a private equity firm’s investment criteria and deal origination are oriented around identifying companies that can manage the debt burden; otherwise, the underlying borrower will default on the loan obligations (and become insolvent).

 The Wharton Online